 Turnover rates heavily rely on the efficiency of your Front of House staff.
 While they’re busy providing the best customer care possible, they’re also responsible for crucial table-turning-time factors: drop checks, clean tables, food from window to table in a timely manner.
 If you don’t alleviate the small nuances, you’ll never be able to turn tables faster.

-Mobile ordering apps like Tayble eliminate the questionable factors related to turning tables.
-On average, our beta tests showed a 33 per cent increase in turnover times when bills are fixed through the app.
-And best part, your labour costs stay the same.
+Interactive Digital Menu and Touchless Ordering solutions like Tayble eliminate the questionable factors related to turning tables.
+On average, our beta tests showed a 33 percent increase in turnover times when touchless ordering is utilized on the digital interactive menu.
+And the best part, your labour costs stay the same.

-There comes a time in every servers career where they want to tell their table to get the heck out.
-Fortunately for them they don’t have to anymore!
-By automating monotonous kitchen duties, proving upbeat background music and implementing mobile ordering, you can increase table turnover times and generate profits without hiring a single new staff member.
+There comes a time in every server’s career where they want to tell their table to get the heck out.
+Fortunately for them, they don’t have to anymore!
+By automating monotonous kitchen duties, proving upbeat background music, and implementing QR code touchless ordering on the digital menu, you can increase table turnover times and generate profits without hiring a single new staff member.